eth-sri/soltix/README.md

    2. [Internal compiler error bug](https://github.com/ethereum/solidity/issues/5130): This bug results in an internal compiler error in various solc versions.
 The bug was fixed in version 0.5.1.

+Optimization-related errors have been observed with some [test cases](https://gist.github.com/nweller/f571897ee44a5ada6fd2300e39007edf) on `solc 0.5.0+commit.1d4f565a.Emscripten.clang`.
+These have not been analyzed in detail, as they no longer occur with more recent versions.

 ## 2. Ganache-cli bugs

-SOLTIX has also discovered two in `ganache-cli`:
+SOLTIX has also discovered two bugs in `ganache-cli`:

    1. [Shift and exponentiation crashes](https://github.com/trufflesuite/ganache-cli/issues/575): The bugs have not been fixed yet.